We believe and teach

 For unto us a Child is born, Unto us a Son is given… And His name will be called Wonderful, Counselor, Mighty God, Everlasting Father, Prince of Peace.
-(Is.
+(Isa.
 9:6)

 All should honor the Son just as they honor the Father.
-He who does not honor the Son does not honor the Father.
+He who does not honor the Son does not honor the Father who sent Him.
 (John 5:23)

 For in Him dwells all the fullness of the Godhead bodily.
 (Col. 2:9)